AyrA/CommandoCheatTool/docs/Tips.md

 ## Level names

-The level names I just made up.
+I just made up the level names.
 The chapters are named in the menu as "Jungle Escapades", "Desert Capers", "Ice Schennanigans".

 In the cutscenes we get to know that: